Greece Moments Greece Moments

 A coffee in Stoupa

-South of Kardamili lies the compact Coastal village of Stoupa.
+South of Kardamili lies the compact coastal village of Stoupa.
 A special highlight is the beautiful sandy beach, which is directly adjacent to the waterfront promenade.
-The finest sand and turquoise blue shallow sea attract countless holidaymakers every year.
-In Stoupa you will also find all kinds of shops, boutiques and tourist shops.
+The finest sand and turquoise blue shallow waters attract countless holidaymakers every year.
+In Stoupa you will also find all kinds of shops, boutiques and tourist stores.

 stoupa beach peloponnes